aditchhaparwal/aditchhaparwal/README.md

 ### 🔹 Fault Localization using LLMs
 AI-driven system for identifying buggy code segments using large language models.
-- Evaluated models like CodeT5 and GPT-based approaches on Defects4J dataset
 - Designed pipeline for bug detection, ranking, and analysis
 - Focus on improving debugging efficiency using LLM reasoning